vprosekov/tomatotimer/README.md

 # tomatotimer
-25 minute timer for myself
+25 minute pomodoro timer webpage

 # What can it  do?
   - Remind you when stopwatch stopped